Mayank-cyber-cell/MovieWatcher/README.md

 ## 🤝 Contributing

 💡 Pull requests are welcome!
-If you'd like to improve styling, features, or performance, feel free to fork and submit a PR.
+If you had like to improve styling, features, or performance, feel free to fork and submit a PR.

 ---